 4. Establish A Theme For Your Charitable Event

-People are passionate about a cause, and they also want to have a good time.
+According We Charity, people are passionate about a cause, and they also want to have a good time.
 A particular term has been coined to describe the millennial generation: the ‘generation of experiences.’
 They want to spend their money on memories, and the theme of your event will serve as a teaser for what’s to come later on.

 Organize a fun, unique event that people will look forward to attending, to increase the number of donations you receive from them.
 Including a draw, such as a special guest, a musical performance, or a pop-up store, will help to increase attendance and provide conversation starters for your attendees.